Student Worker Recruitment Instructions

 Assignment instructions for Student workers:

-Departments should work within the following hourly wage parameters:
+Departments should work within the following hourly wage parameters for equity purposes.

 Grad Student ($19–$22 per hour)